Understanding profit and loss account statement

 What are you spending your money on?
 Look at both the current year and the comparative and review your expenditure.
 The profit and loss account is a useful tool for analytical purposes.

 You also need to know where you are spending your money.
 What you’re spending your business profits on will be detailed on your profit and loss account.

-The benefits of producing accurate and up to date financial information will allow you to know exactly how much money you are making (or losing) and it will allow you to begin to analyse where you could make yet more money.
+The benefits of producing accurate and up to date financial information allows you to know exactly how much money you are making (or losing).
+It will also allow you to begin to analyse where you could make yet more money.
 This is especially true if you begin to focus in on the 7 ways to grow your business.

 What are your metrics or KPIs?
 Your profit and loss not only measures your profitability, but it will also show you your margins, including your Gross Profit Margin and your Net Profit Margin.

-Your profit and loss measures your business profitability while your balance sheet measures the businesses financial health.
-Using both these reports in conjunction with each other is important.
+Your profit and loss measures your business profitability.
+Whilst your balance sheet measures the businesses financial health.

-To prepare a profit and loss account and balance sheet you will need to invest in some accounting software, as a p & l and balance sheet reports are standard in most accounting packages.
+To prepare a profit and loss account and balance sheet you will need to invest in some accounting software.
+P & L and balance sheet reports are standard in most accounting packages.
 I also suggest nut necessarily starting out from scratch with an Excel spreadsheet.
 This is unless you manage to get a good template to work with.

-As always thank you for taking the time to read my blog and if you like what you’ve read, please share it with others.
+As always thank you for taking the time to read my blog.
+If you like what you’ve read, please share it with others.